silverstripe/developer-docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

       Body: "The website server has not been able to respond to your request"
 ```

-[info]
+> [!NOTE]
-In addition to Silverstripe CMS integrated logging, it is advisable to fall back to PHP's native logging functionality.
+> In addition to Silverstripe CMS integrated logging, it is advisable to fall back to PHP's native logging functionality.
 A
-script might terminate before it reaches the Silverstripe CMS error handling, for example in the case of a fatal error.
+> script might terminate before it reaches the Silverstripe CMS error handling, for example in the case of a fatal error.
 Make
-sure `log_errors` and `error_log` in your PHP ini file are configured.
+> sure `log_errors` and `error_log` in your PHP ini file are configured.
-[/info]

 ## Replacing default implementations